-I think we all agree that the woman who is ‘bien dans sa peau’ is the woman that we would all like to be.
+I think we all agree the woman who is, Bien Dans Sa Peau is the woman we would like to be.

-What simple steps can we take to enhance our beauty?
+What simple steps can we take to enhance our beauty, to be bien dans sa peau?

 French women have good hair.

 By good hair I mean well cut and well groomed.
 The length and colour are secondary when it comes to cutting.
-I am always amazed how many hairdressers there are in France, in every arrondissement in Paris and in every village in the countryside – hair is a number one priority.
+I am always amazed how many hairdressers there are in France; in every arrondissement in Paris and in every village in the countryside, hair is a number one priority.
 I think French women favour geometrical cuts and the sleek look; layers are straighter – chunkier – and have that ‘I just got out of bed look’.
 Coloured hair seems to be less obvious in Paris and more natural in application.
-(I am not talking about the south now as hair colour takes an entirely different direction down here and not an example to follow…) But colour is not obligatory and grey is not a dirty word – I have seen many a grey headed woman in Paris looking beautiful because her hair is expertly cut and well groomed.
-For the French hair is about the individual woman not about her age and the care and maintenance of hair is routine – not a cure to be taken once or twice a year.
-I have learned this from French women – look after the hair and the rest will follow.
+(I am not talking about the south now as hair colour takes an entirely different direction) Colour is not obligatory and grey is not a dirty word.
+I have seen many a grey headed woman in Paris looking beautiful because her hair is expertly cut and well groomed.
+For the French hair is about the individual woman not about her age and the care and maintenance of hair is routine; not a cure to be taken once or twice a year.
+I have learned this from French women; look after the hair and the rest will follow.

 What about make up, beauty treatments and shots (as one adorable reader called them, Vitamin B – B for Botox)?
 Like the hair, French make -up is all about looking natural and looking natural starts with good skin.
-Skin care is a huge part of the French beauty routine and along with the hairdresser and the lingerie shop, the beauty therapist is the next most popular shop and stop in every corner of France.
-Skin care works only if it is regular and that is where French women are particular and disciplined – regular appointments and follow up at home – not a ‘once a year treatment day at the Spa because someone has given you a gift voucher’ approach.
-Good skin means no sun, glowing skin takes time and effort and most importantly the effects are cumulative – neglected skin is a hard act to reverse.
-And as for dry and flaky skin, rough elbows, unpolished toenails or unkept fingernails ….quel horreur.
+Skin care is a huge part of the French beauty routine and along with the hairdresser and the lingerie shop; the beauty therapist is the next most popular shop and stop in every corner of France.
+Skin care works only if it is regular and French women are particular and disciplined with regular appointments and follow up at home.
+Good skin means little sun and glowing skin takes time and effort.
+Most importantly the effects are cumulative; neglected skin is a hard act to reverse.

 How to dress like a French girl?
 Follow their lead – make time and keep it simple. xv